input-output-hk/peras-design/Logbook.md

 ## 2024-06-11

+### Haskell code for voting probabilities

+See [analytics/voting.ipynb](../c98dfcbf0207f7a55ae1c74aa7dd16e88caa6cdc/analytics/voting.ipynb) for details of how to compute the probability that a party will be allocated a given number of votes.

 ### Markov-chain computations of adversarial scenarios

 The new [peras-markov](../a6f9560b791bbae56595f063fb814d6e58669366/peras-markov/ReadMe.md) implements a framework for Markov-chain computations of adversarial scenarios.
 Two scenarios are included so far: